ihodes/Clogs/README.markdown

 e.g. `{:title "How to do this" :summary "Wherein I explain how this is done."}`

+If you want, you can add your own "published" date:

+   :date "2010-08-22"

+Note that it's in the form "YYYY-MM-DD", which is required.

 Under that, you may start writing your post, in the Markdown syntax.

 When you are ready to publish, the process for the first post is a little different.